-Four sampling trips will be conducted between July and September, 1982.
+The sampling program will commence in mid-June for chum salmon and will be concentrated in July and August for the other species.
+Sampling periods will be scheduled twice each month beginning in July through September for a total of six sampling periods.
 It is anticipated that the number of species collected will be sufficient for detailed analysis of coho and chinook juveniles only.
-Due to the late start up date of this study, chum and sockeye collections will be limited during the 1982 field season.
-During 1983, collection of chum and sockeye juveniles are proposed to begin at breakup and be conducted weekly until July 1, 1983.
+Chum data will be from collection periods in June only during the 1982 field season.
+During 1983, collection of chum juveniles will begin at breakup and be on a weekly interval until July 1, 1983.